Get a free, no obligation personal loan quote with rates as low as 9.90%

 If neither credit bureau accepts your dispute because the negative occurrence was your responsibility, you can try sending a “goodwill letter” to the lender or collection agency that holds your debt and has been reporting your payment activity.

-In it, you would explain your reason for being late on your payments and respectfully ask for them to delete any negative entries from your account.
+In the letter, you would explain your reason for being late on your payments and respectfully ask for them to delete any negative entries from your account.

 They might agree to it if you’ve been a good client up to that point and assure them that you will not miss any more payments.
 They can then report the new information to whichever bureau(s) they work with.